-- Their REP ISO Arms allows you to do many machine-based alternatives, which is an incredible addition that adds tons of variation to a home gym.
+- Their ISO Lever Arms allow you to do many machine-based alternatives, which is an incredible addition that adds tons of variation to a home gym.

 - Their Belt Squat and Lat Pulldown/Cable Row attachments allow you to do belt squats if you have issues squatting with a bar on your back.
-And obviously, having a cable stack for pulldowns and rows is essential for a garage gym as well.
+And obviously, having a cable stack for pulldowns and rows is essential as well.

-These allow you to get a complete gym setup built right into the rack, which will allow for a variety of barbell, machine, and cable movements.
-With these basics out of the way, so you can train for any goal you might possibly have.
+These allow you to get a complete gym setup built right into your rack, which will allow for a variety of barbell, machine, and cable movement so you can train for any goal you might possibly have.

 On top of that, they continue to improve and expand their accessory options.